Ludwik Idzikowski: First transatlantic flight attempt

 The second pilot and navigator chosen was Major Kazimierz Kubala.
 They commenced their first trials for the transatlantic flight on August 3, 1928, taking off at 4:45 a.m. from Paris Le Bourget airfield.
 However, after flying some 3,200 km and above the ocean, they noticed engine oil levels were falling, caused by a cracked oil tank.
-They decided to return to Europe, since it was more than half way to America and against the wind.
+They decided to return to Europe, since it was more than halfway to America and against the wind.
 After 31 hours of flight, oil depleted, Idzikowski decided to land on water by the German merchant ship Samos, about 70 km from the Spanish coast.
 The sailors rescued the crew and pulled the aircraft from the water.

 Second transatlantic flight attempt

 Idzikowski and Kubala repeated a trial the next year.
 A second Amiot 123 was bought, since the old one was too badly damaged.
 It was named the White Eagle (according to some sources, it was named Marszałek Piłsudski as well).
 They took off on July 13, 1929, at 3:45 a.m. from Le Bourget.
 After flying 2140 km, over the ocean, about 5 p.m., an engine started to lose RPM and emit noise.
 They decided to land on Faial Island in the Azores.
 However, because of more irregular engine work, at 9 p.m.
 (7 p.m. local time), Idzikowski decided to make an emergency landing on a closer rocky island Graciosa.
 During a landing on a field, the plane hit a low stone wall and overturned, wheels up.
 In the crash, Ludwik Idzikowski was killed, while Kazimierz Kubala was saved by a farmer from a nearby village who pulled him from the wreckage.
 During the rescue operation, the aircraft was wrecked and Idzikowski burned.

 Idzikowski's body was returned to Poland by the sailing ship ORP Iskra and buried with honours on August 17, 1929.
 He was awarded the Silver Cross of the Virtuti Militari, Cross of Valour (Krzyz Walecznych) (three times), Gold Cross of Merit, and (posthumously) the Officer's Cross of the Polonia Restituta.
 He also held the Field Pilot Badge.

 Idzikowski was commemorated with a monument in Dąbrowa Górnicza-Tucznawa at the terrain of local Primary School.